Day Square, Boston, MA Violent Crime Rates and Maps

 More cost data

-The D+ grade indicates that the rate of violent crime is higher than that of the average US neighborhood.
-Day Square ranks in the 26th percentile for safety, meaning it is safer than 26% of neighborhoods but less safe than 74%.
-This analysis applies only to Day Square's official city boundaries.
+The D+ grade reflects how often assault, robbery, rape, and murder occur in Day Square against the average US neighborhood, where the rate is higher than the norm.
+Day Square sits in the 26th percentile for violent-crime safety, ahead of 26% of neighborhoods and behind 74%.
+The grade covers only Day Square's official city boundaries.
 See the table below for nearby neighborhoods.

-When looking at total crime counts (rather than per capita rates), the southwest parts of Day Square, Boston, MA see the most incidents - about 28 per year.
-In contrast, the south part of the neighborhood has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the southwest parts of Day Square, Boston, MA report the most violent crime, about 28 cases per year.
+The south part reports the fewest, around 0 per year.

 The Cost of Crime™ in Day Square, Boston, MA